EVM basics

 Since Ethereum is a distributed digital ledger, its state is maintained by each of the network’s full-nodes.

-Key features of EVM
+Key features of EVM¶

-In terms of how it operates, the EVM is described as; deterministic, sandboxed, and Stack-based.
+In terms of how it operates, the EVM is described as; deterministic, sandboxed, and stack-based.

-Deterministic → for any given input, it always produces the exact same output.
+Deterministic: For any given input, it always produces the exact same output.
 This feature is critical for ensuring dependability and predictability of smart contract execution, as well as enabling reliable verification of execution.

-Sandboxed → because transactions processed by smart contracts run in an environment that is isolated from the rest of the system, making it impossible for transactions to access or modify data outside this environment.
+Sandboxed: Transactions processed by smart contracts run in an environment that is isolated from the rest of the system, making it impossible for transactions to access or modify data outside this environment.
 This contributes towards network security by preventing unauthorized access to sensitive data.

-Components of EVM
+Components of EVM¶

 The EVM is made up of several components that work together to execute smart contracts on the Ethereum blockchain and provide the above-mentioned features.